Lepozepo/s3-uploader/README.md

 For all of this to work you need to create an aws account.

 ### 1. Create an S3 bucket in your preferred region.
+NOTE: Do not block all public access unless you are planning to only use signed requests to get objects.

 ### 2. Access Key Id and Secret Key